anandhu2231/classification_of_blockchain_attack/README.md

 ###

-<p align="left">Title: Attacks on blockchain <br>Year: 2019 <br>Author: Shubhani Aggarwal and Neeraj Kumar <br>Classification: Based on Blockchain Components <br>Classes: Consensus and ledger-Based Attacks, Peer-to-Peer Network, Smart Contract, Wallet-based Attacks <br><br>Title: Review of Blockchain Technology Vulnerabilities and Blockchain-System Attacks  <br>Year: 2019 <br>Author:  A. Averin and O. Averina <br>Classification: No Classification <br>Classes: No Classes <br><br>Title : 6G technology and taxonomy of attacks on blockchain technology<br>Year : 2022 <br>Author :  Firdous Kausar  et. al<br>Classification : Approaches within the blockchain ecosystem<br>Classes : Core-oriented and Client-oriented<br><br>Title : A Survey on Consensus Protocols and Attacks on Blockchain Technology<br>Year : 2023<br>Author : Dr. Abhishek Guru et. al<br>Classification : No Classification<br>Classes : No Classes<br><br>Title : A Comprehensive Survey on Attacks, Security Issues and Blockchain Solutions for IoT and IIoT.<br>Year : 2020<br>Author :  Jayasree Sengupta et. al<br>Classification : Target and Method of Attack<br>Classes : Physical Attacks,Network Attacks, Software Attacks, Industrial Internet of Things (IIoT)</p>
+* Title: Attacks on blockchain
+  * Year: 2019
+  * Author: Shubhani Aggarwal and Neeraj Kumar
+  * Classification: Based on Blockchain Components
+  * Classes: Consensus and ledger-Based Attacks, Peer-to-Peer Network, Smart Contract, Wallet-based Attacks

+* Title: Review of Blockchain Technology Vulnerabilities and Blockchain-System Attacks
+  * Year: 2019
+  * Author:  A. Averin and O. Averina
+  * Classification: No Classification
+  * Classes: No Classes

+* Title : 6G technology and taxonomy of attacks on blockchain technology
+  * Year : 2022
+  * Author :  Firdous Kausar  et. al
+  * Classification : Approaches within the blockchain ecosystem
+  * Classes : Core-oriented and Client-oriented

+* Title : A Survey on Consensus Protocols and Attacks on Blockchain Technology
+ * Year : 2023
+ * Author : Dr. Abhishek Guru et. al
+ * Classification : No Classification
+ * Classes : No Classes

+* Title : A Comprehensive Survey on Attacks, Security Issues and Blockchain Solutions for IoT and IIoT.
+  * Year : 2020
+  * Author :  Jayasree Sengupta et. al
+  * Classification : Target and Method of Attack
+  * Classes : Physical Attacks,Network Attacks, Software Attacks, Industrial Internet of Things (IIoT)

 ###